Frankenstein

 Be sure to make use of any footnotes to the readings to help answer these questions.

-What lack does Walton feel most strongly? (cf. 18).
+What lack does Walton feel most strongly? (see also 60).

 Explain Walton's reference to an albatross.